 Once you have the Brand Metaphor you’ll need a whole series of guidelines to follow way before you even consider a logo design, font selection, business cards, website, etc… This article will also cover some other magical Design aspects pertaining to metaphors as well.
+Logo design is just the face of any company and yes, it has to be great but, the face of company is just not enough.

 A Back Story:

 I always wanted to do one of these cows and participate in the art project.
 1999, I had just graduated art school.
+It was too early for me.

 If I had the opportunity to do one of these, below is the design I would’ve opted to do.
 I would’ve called it: Cream in My Coffee.